-With so much going on with COVID-19, it can be difficult to figure out what measures you should take as a building owner or facility manager to keep your occupants safe.
+COVID-19 can make it difficult to figure out what measures you should take as a facility manager to keep your occupants safe.
 One of those measures may include the installation of UV lighting within your building’s HVAC system.
-This article answers the questions:
+This article answers questions about UV Lights in HVAC.

 - What Are UV Lighting Systems?